MaromSv/CV2/DPT_blur/README.md

 # DPT_blur: Pixel-Wise Blur Quantification using Dense Prediction Transformers

-This directory contains code for **DPT_blur**, a model adapted from the Dense Prediction Transformer (DPT) architecture, originally designed for tasks like depth estimation.
+This directory contains code for **DPT_blur**, a model adapted from the Dense Prediction Transformer (DPT) architecture, originally designed for tasks like depth estimation and segmentation.
 Here, the model has been repurposed to **predict pixel-wise blur vectors** from a single input blurred image.

-The goal is to quantify the motion blur at each pixel, potentially estimating both its **magnitude** and **direction**.
-This information can be valuable for various computer vision tasks, including blur removal, understanding scene dynamics, or synthesizing realistic blur effects.
+The goal is to quantify the motion blur at each pixel, potentially estimating both its **magnitude** and **orientation**.

 ## Directory Structure & Key Scripts

-*   `dpt_lib/`: Contains the core implementation of the modified DPT model architecture.
+*   `dpt_lib/`: Contains the core implementation of the modified DPT model architecture, derived from a subset of the original DPT repository.
 *   `weights/`: Intended location for storing pre-trained model weights.
 *   `train_dpt_blur.py`: Script used for training the DPT_blur model.
-It likely handles data loading, model optimization, and saving checkpoints.
+It handles data loading, model optimization, and saving checkpoints.
 *   `run_dpt_blur_quantification.py`: Script to run inference using a trained DPT_blur model on input images to generate blur maps/vector fields.
 *   `visualize_blur_map.py`: Utility script for visualizing the predicted blur information (e.g., as heatmaps or quiver plots).
 *   `results/`: Default directory for saving output blur maps or visualizations.